Bosilegrad: Settlements

 Aside from the town of Bosilegrad, the municipality consists of the following villages:

 Demographics

-According to the 2011 census, the municipality of Bosilegrad has a population of 8,129 inhabitants.
+According to the 2022 census, the municipality of Bosilegrad has 6,065 inhabitants.
 Only 32.28% of inhabitants live in urban areas.

 Ethnic groups

-The majority of municipality's population are Bulgarians, amounting to over 70% of total population.
+The majority of municipality's population are Bulgarians, amounting to 72.3% of total population.
 Other minor ethnic groups are Serbs and Roma people.
 The ethnic composition of the municipality: